-Our student accommodation in Stoke-on-Trent leaves you at the very heart of the action, within walking distance from Staffordshire University and within easy reach of great public transport links to the surrounding areas and Keele University campus.
+Our student accommodation in Stoke-on-Trent leaves you at the very heart of the action, within walking distance from Staffordshire University and within easy reach of great public transport links to the surrounding areas.
 All round, you’ll find a warm and welcoming environment to start your new life as a student in Stoke-on-Trent.

 Our Stoke-on-Trent student accommodation has been designed with the modern student in mind.
 Stoke Railway Station is just a short walk away and there is a regular and reliable bus service that runs from the very front of our accommodation.
 There is a thriving student scene within touching distance of your comfortable Stoke-on-Trent student accommodation, with Course Satisfaction and Student Experience rated highly on a national level for both universities.
 This convenient location is close to all the bars, restaurants, and clubs you’ll want to frequent, and just 10-minutes away is Hanley town centre with a range of independent restaurants and shops.
 Alton Towers is also close by, with student discounts making it a great day out.